 Why it's done

 - Shorter recovery time.
 You'll have a shorter hospital stay after a VBAC than you would after a repeat C-section.
-Avoiding surgery will help you resume your normal activities sooner, as well as reduce the expense of childbirth.
+Avoiding surgery will help you resume your normal activities sooner.

 - Opportunity for an individualized birth plan.
 For some women, it's important to experience a vaginal delivery.